Chaklong: Wedding ceremony

-During the ceremony, the bridegroom is seated in the courtyard, while the bride is brought in to circle him seven times before taking her place beside him.
-Subsequently, they both rise and move to a private room, shielded from the guests.
-Here, one end of a cloth is tied around the bride's neck, while the other end is fastened to the bridegroom's waist.
-They walk together to a corner of the room where nine vessels filled with water are arranged on plantain leaves.
-The Siring phukam, or master of ceremonies, recites from the 'Choklong puthi,' and three cups containing milk, honey, and rice frumenty are presented for the bride and bridegroom to inhale.
+During the ceremony, the bridegroom is seated in the courtyard, while the bride circles him seven times before taking her place beside him.
+They then move to a private room where one end of a cloth is tied around the bride's neck and the other to the bridegroom's waist.
+Nine vessels filled with water are arranged on plantain leaves.
+The Siring phukam (master of ceremonies) recites from the Choklong puthi, and three cups containing milk, honey, and rice frumenty are presented to the couple to inhale.

-Following this, the bride and bridegroom exchange knives, and uncooked rice in a basket is brought forth.
-Each of them secretly places a ring into the basket, intending for the other to discover it and wear it on their finger.
-This exchange of knives and rings is the pivotal part of the ceremony.
-Afterward, the bride and bridegroom are escorted outside to pay their respects to the bride's parents and the assembled guests, thus completing the marriage.
+The couple then exchange knives, and each secretly places a ring into a basket of uncooked rice for the other to retrieve and wear.
+Afterward, they pay respects to the bride's parents and assembled guests, completing the marriage.

-Two days before the wedding, the priest undertakes a pilgrimage to a river or tank to conduct pujas in honor of God Khoakham.
-Offerings of rice, eggs, betel nuts, and betel leaves are presented.
-Using a jokai, a bamboo fishing implement, the priest "fishes" in the water three times.
-If a fish is caught, it is prepared and served to the soon-to-be-married couple as a protective measure against any unfortunate events.
+Two days before the wedding, the priest performs rituals at a river or tank in honour of the deity Khoakham.
+Offerings of rice, eggs, betel nuts, and betel leaves are made, and a ritual fishing using a bamboo implement is conducted.
+If a fish is caught, it is cooked and served to the couple as a protective rite.

-On the day preceding the wedding, the deoban ceremony takes place to venerate various Ahom deities.
-The priest imparts wisdom from the Ahom sacred texts regarding the rights and responsibilities of married life.
-The ancestral history of both families, spanning seven generations, is recounted to the couple.
-Subsequently, the couple is ushered into the bride's residence, where they partake in customs such as the exchange of rings, consumption of panchamrita, and engaging in dice or cowrie games.
+On the day preceding the wedding, the deoban ceremony venerates various Ahom deities.
+The priest recites from sacred texts concerning marital duties and recounts the ancestral histories of both families, traditionally spanning seven generations.
+The couple then participates in customary rites including exchange of rings, consumption of panchamrita, and symbolic games.